-If you are in the Sunset Beach, Ocean Isle or Holden Beach area of Southeastern NC over the Fourth of July you are apt to see what looks like a Russian MIG screaming through the summer skies.
+If you are in the Sunset Beach, Ocean Isle or Holden Beach area of Southeastern NC over the Labor Day Weekend you are apt to see what looks like a Russian MIG screaming through the summer skies.

 Don’t be alarmed its just our friend, Dean Belk of Raleigh, in his restored former Czech military jet plane.
 Belk owns a home at Ocean Isle Beach and every major summer holiday he makes a spectacular arrival in this eye (and ear) catching conveyance!

 “The plane was brought into the country probably around 2003, 2004 and I acquired it about a year later” said Belk, “I completely took it down and built it back up with as much American parts as I could put in it.”

 He spent a year and a half just rewiring the plane (it has over three miles of wiring in it!).
 In all it took over four and half years with over 5,000 man hours to restore and upgrade the plane to it’s current state.

 While his 1980 L39 Albatross had been a Czech military plane it was during the time that Czechoslovakia was part of the Eastern Bloc under the control of the Soviet Union.
 “I probably have to get with a Russian guy that I know who could read the log books to tell me it’s full history of where it went.
 But I think it pretty much stayed in the European heater.”